-New Jersey has its own overtime laws in addition to federal FLSA requirements.
+New Jersey layers its own overtime rules on top of the federal FLSA baseline.

 $15.49